SujataSwamy/DemoApp/README.md

 # DemoApp

-This app is used for demo purpose
+This is a feature based demo application